 Step 3: Take Part in an Apprenticeship

-An alternative to school is an apprenticeship.
-As an apprentice plumber, you’ll study under an experienced plumber.
-You’ll take on traditional coursework, as well as gain on-the-job experience.
+An alternative to trade school is a plumbing apprenticeship.
+As an apprentice plumber, you’ll take traditional coursework while getting on-the-job training under the supervision of an experienced plumber.

-Most apprenticeship programs consist of 2,000 hours of on-the-job work and around 250 hours of classroom work.
-These programs can take anywhere from two to five years to complete.
+Most apprenticeship programs consist of 2,000 hours of on-the-job work and around 250 hours of classroom work.1

-Finally, the last step to become a plumber is to earn your license.
+The last step to becoming a plumber is to earn your plumbing license.
 The exam you have to take depends on where you plan to work.
 Some states require you to just take a written exam, but others require you to also demonstrate your practical skills.

-After earning your license, you’ll be a journeyman plumber.
+After earning your license, you’ll be a journeyman plumber—or an entry-level plumber.
 Throughout your career, you can take a second exam to become a master plumber.
-Master plumbers can charge higher rates and take on more complex jobs.
+Master plumbers can earn higher salaries and take on more complex jobs.

-While it does take a number of skills and lots of training, the rewards of being a plumber include constant work, the ability to charge your own rates, and even set your own hours.
-If you are looking for a good, stable career path, then plumbing may be right for you.
+While it can be a job that requires a lot of physical labor, the rewards of being a plumber include consistent work, the ability to charge your own rates, and even set your own hours.
+If you are looking for a good, stable career path, then plumbing may be the right fit for you.

 You only need a high school diploma or GED equivalent to become a plumber.